vdhamer/Photo-Club-Hub/.github/README.md

 Apple introduced `ScrollTargetBehavior` for SwiftUI's `ScrollViews` in iOS 17.
-It allows the app to control where on the page a scroll motion comes to a stop, thus avoiding the display of a list section with some of the top off-screen.
+It allows the app to control where on the page a scroll motion comes to a stop, thus avoiding the display of a list section with some of the top information not visible.
 </p>

 In iOS 17 this feature assumed that the screen consists of a list of items of equal height.
-In iOS 18 `ScrollTargetBehavior` apparently can also handle lists of items with varying heights.
-We haven't found the documentation about this change yet: it just showed up during testing on iOS 18 beta.
-Because iOS 18 can do a bit fancier scrolling, the app's fancy scrolling content is slightly less refined under iOS 17.
+Because iOS 18 can apparently handle list items with varying height, the app's fancy scrolling content looks slightly better under iOS 18.
 </p>

-The _Portfolios_ screen doesn't provide this fancy scrolling feature because it relies on a "segmented List" view rather than on `ScrollView`.
+Unfortunately, the _Portfolios_ screen doesn't provide this fancy scrolling feature because it relies on a "segmented List" view rather than on `ScrollView`.
 So we had to choose between removing segmentation or not providing fancy scrolling for the `Portfolios` screen.
 </details>